MicrosoftDocs/sdk-api/sdk-api-src/content/tdh/ns-tdh-_trace_event_info.md

 ### -field EventPropertyInfoArray

 An array of <a href="https://msdn.microsoft.com/06b82b31-1f0e-45d5-88ec-9b9835af10df">EVENT_PROPERTY_INFO</a> structures that provides information about each property of the event's user data.

-#### - ActivityIDNameOffset

-The offset from the beginning of this structure to a null-terminated Unicode string that contains the property name of the activity identifier in the MOF class.
-Supported for classic ETW events only.

-#### - Flags

-Reserved.

-#### - RelatedActivityIDNameOffset

-The offset from the beginning of this structure to a null-terminated Unicode string that contains the property name of the related activity identifier in the MOF class.
-Supported for legacy ETW events only.

 ## -remarks